-This article only covers SharePoint on-premises, because unfortunately SharePoint Online is not accessible with these tricks.
+This article only covers SharePoint on-premises, because unfortunately, SharePoint Online is not accessible with these methods.

 Option 1 – Map SharePoint as a network driver